Detroit Red Wings: Steve Yzerman era (1983–2006)

 In 1983, the Red Wings drafted Steve Yzerman, a center from the Peterborough Petes, with their first-round pick.
 He led the team in scoring in his rookie year.
-That season, with John Ogrodnick, Ivan Boldirev, Ron Duguay, and Brad Park, Detroit made the playoffs for the first time in six years.
-Park ended up winning the Bill Masterton Memorial Trophy.
-Park was later asked to coach the Red Wings, only to be sacked after just 45 games in 1985–86.
-They ended up in last place with a 17–57–6 record for only 40 points.
+That season, with John Ogrodnick, Ivan Boldirev, Ron Duguay, and Brad Park, Detroit made the playoffs for the first time in six years, with Park ended up winning the Bill Masterton Memorial Trophy.
+He was later asked to coach the Red Wings after they fired Harry Neale 35 games into the 1985–86 season, however, he was fired on June 3, 1986, after they finished last place with a 17–57–6 record for only 40 points, the worst record in the league.
 This was the same year that the Red Wings added enforcer Bob Probert, one of the most familiar faces of the team during the 1980s and 1990s.

 In the 1986–87 season, with Yzerman, now the captain following the departure of Danny Gare, joined by Petr Klima, Adam Oates, Gerard Gallant, defenseman Darren Veitch, and new head coach Jacques Demers, the Red Wings won a playoff series for only the second time in the modern era.
 They made it all the way to the conference finals against the powerful Edmonton Oilers, but lost to the eventual Stanley Cup champions in five games.
 In 1988, they won their first division title in 23 years.
 They did so, however, in a relatively weak division, as no other team in the Norris finished above .500.
 As was the case in the previous season, they made it to the conference finals only to lose again to the eventual Stanley Cup champion Oilers in five games.

 In 1989, Yzerman scored a career-best 65 goals, but Detroit was upset in the first round by the Chicago Blackhawks.
 The following season, Yzerman scored 62 goals, but the team missed the playoffs.

 After the season, Demers was fired and was replaced by Bryan Murray as the new head coach.
 Murray was unable to get them back over .500, but they returned to the playoffs.
 Yzerman was joined by Sergei Fedorov, who would be an award-winner and frequent all-star for the team during the 1990s.
 In 1991, the team signed free agent Ray Sheppard, who would score a career-best 52 goals three years later.
 In 1993, the Red Wings acquired top defenseman Paul Coffey.
 Also joining the Red Wings around this time were draft picks Vladimir Konstantinov, Nicklas Lidstrom, Vyacheslav Kozlov, Darren McCarty, and Chris Osgood.